zainul1996/Data-Engineer-Tech-Challenge/README.md

 This repository contains the 6 sections of the Data Engineer Tech Challenge.

+P.S I am having exams and couldn't spend too much time on this challenge.
+I did my best with the time I have.

 ## Section 1: Data Pipelines

 Developed a simple script with 2 arguments, --setup and --preprocess.